USDA Loan Approval Process | Timeline & Steps 2025

 While there is no official minimum credit requirement to qualify for a USDA home loan, most approved lenders are looking for a FICO score of at least 640.

-2. USDA home loan preapproval
+Step 2: USDA home loan preapproval

+The second step in the USDA loan timeline is a preapproval.
 Preapproval is a more rigorous examination of your finances when your lender will establish your debt-to-income ratio (DTI) and verify exactly how much you can borrow against the purchase price of a new home.

 Verify your USDA loan eligibility.
 Start here